-- If possible, purchase copper materials that have been pre-patinated at the factory. - If patination is done on-site, implement one or more of the following BMPs: - Discharge the rinse water to landscaping.
+- If possible, purchase copper materials that have been pre-patinated at the factory. - If patination is done on-site, implement one or more of the following BMPs: - o Discharge the rinse water to landscaping.
 Ensure that the rinse water does not flow to the street or storm drain.
 Block off storm drain inlet if needed. - Collect rinse water in a tank and pump to the sanitary sewer.
-Contact your local sanitary sewer agency before discharging to the sanitary sewer. - Collect the rinse water in a tank and haul off-site for proper disposal. - Consider coating the copper materials with an impervious coating that prevents further corrosion and runoff.
-This will also maintain the desired color for a longer time, requiring less maintenance.
+Contact your local sanitary sewer agency before discharging to the sanitary sewer. - o Collect the rinse water in a tank and haul off-site for proper disposal. - · Consider coating the copper materials with an impervious coating that prevents further corrosion and runoff.
+This will Storm drain inlet is blocked to prevent also maintain the desired color for a longer time, requiring prohibited discharge.
+The water must be less maintenance.